ELO Matchmaking & Win Rates: Why Skill Matching Wins [2026]

 The math is basic.
 Doubling the K-factor doubles the per-duel rating swing.

 The wide K=40 swings are intentional.
 They let calibration find your real skill faster than gradual drift would.
+Across the first 10 duels the band is loose; once K drops to 20 it tightens, because each duel now nudges the rating less and the matchmaker reads it with more confidence.

 Did you know?
 FIDE uses K=40/20 with the same philosophy: fast calibration, slow stability.
 Riot Games landed near the same numbers.
 Microsoft’s TrueSkill used a Bayesian uncertainty term that does the same job through a different mechanism.

-How ELO-Matched Wins Compound 3-Stage Mems Retention
+How ELO-Matched Wins Compound 3-stage SRS Retention

-• Encoding-poor blowouts: easy wins answer by pattern recognition, not retrieval, so the brain barely encodes
+- Encoding-poor blowouts: easy wins answer by pattern recognition, not retrieval, so the brain barely encodes

 “Conditions that slow the rate of acquisition often produce the most durable long-term retention.”
 Robert Bjork, summarized in Making Things Hard on Yourself (2011)